apache/shardingsphere/document/current/content/features/sharding/concept/configuration.en.md

 ## Generation Strategy of Auto-increment Key

 Replacing the original database auto-increment key with that generated in the server can make distributed key not repeat.

-## Config Map

-When configuring the metadata from the source of sharding databases and tables, `ConfigMapContext.getInstance()` can be used to acquire shardingConfig data in ConfigMap.
-For instance, machines of different weight may have different data traffic and `ConfigMap` can be used to set the metadata.